 - Design for high availability in your production systems by using Windows Server Failover Clustering, SQL Server Always On, and SAP features like logon groups, remote function call groups, and batch server groups.

 We’re excited about the decreased costs and increased agility that we’ve experienced so far in optimizing SAP for Azure.
 In the future, we plan to share more lessons that we learn as we move forward with post-migration improvements.
 For information on designing a migration initiative, review Strategies for migrating SAP systems to Microsoft Azure.
 Our future plans include:

 - Automating the sizing of our simpler systems and environments and developing autoscale.
 Automation and autoscale apply more to the middle tier—the SAP application layer—but we’d also like to autoscale up and down for the database layer and file servers.
 We want our systems to autoscale based on current conditions.

 - Adding more automation for business continuity.
 Right now, we use the same semiautomated business-continuity process in Azure that we used on-premises.
 If there’s a disaster, production fails over to a different Azure region.

 - Exploring new business-continuity strategies and technology options as they apply to Azure.

 - Helping our customers that have SAP scenarios like Azure Backup or Azure Data Encryption at rest address questions such as:

 - Which policies do I apply in the SAP landscape?

 - What do I encrypt?
 Do I use disk encryption or database encryption?

-- Do I need the same backup methods for a 50GB database as for an 10TB database?
+- Do I need the same backup methods for a 50-gigabyte database that I require for a 10-terabyte database?